letoram/arcan/src/tools/netproxy/README.md

 sending, since it needs to treat many options, large data and different encoding schemes.

-# Notes
+# Notes / Flaws

-A subtle thing that isn't correctly implemented at the moment is the flag translation for dirty regions, the origo\_ll option, and alpha component status.
+* vpts, origo\_ll and alpha flags are not yet covered

+* custom timers should be managed locally, so the proxy server will still tick etc. without forwarding it remote...

+* should we allow session- resume with a timeout? (pair authk in HELO)

 # Protocol

 This section mostly covers a rough draft of things as they evolve.
 A more 'real' spec is to be written separately towards the end of the subproject in an RFC like style and the a12 state machine will be decoupled from the current shmif dependency.

 Each arcan segment correlates to a 'channel' that can be multiplexed over